apache/druid/docs/ingestion/native-batch-firehose.md

 ```

 You can only use protocols listed in the `druid.ingestion.http.allowedProtocols` property as HTTP firehose input sources.
 The `http` and `https` protocols are allowed by default.
-See [HTTP firehose security configuration](../configuration/index.md#http-input-source) for more details.
+See [Ingestion security configuration](../configuration/index.md#ingestion-security-configuration) for more details.

 The below configurations can be optionally used if the URIs specified in the spec require a Basic Authentication Header.
 Omitting these fields from your spec will result in HTTP requests with no Basic Authentication Header.